DougTrajano/drl-flappy-bird/README.md

-# RL - Term Project
+# Playing Flappy Bird with DRL

 This repository contains our term project in the Reinforcement Learning course in [PUCRS](https://pucrs.br).